ccyip/oadt/popl22.md

 A few tips:
 - We recommend taking a snapshot after booting up the virtual machine.
 If anything happens, one can easily revert back to the inital state.
 - You may want to set the screen resolution first.
+Click the top-right corner and select `Settings`.
+Resolution options can be found under the `Display` tab.

 ### Build manually